manuelbieh/react-book/introduction/off-to-the-deep-end.md

 <div id="hello-world">Hello World</div>
 ```

 For many beginners, this can look a little strange.
-I have heard this referred to as **JSX shock** but after playing around with JSX for a little while, its practicality becomes obvious.
+I have heard this referred to as **JSX shock** but after playing around with JSX for a little while, it practicality becomes obvious.
 In my opinion, JSX is one of the reasons why React's usage has gained so much traction in such a short time.

 Let's have a look at our example again.
-The `return`value of the `render()` method indicates that it will display an element of type `div` which shall contain the id `hello-world` and the child element \(a text node in this case\) containing `Hello World`.
+The `return` value of the `render()` method indicates that it will display an element of type `div` which shall contain the id `hello-world` and the child element \(a text node in this case\) containing `Hello World`.

 ```jsx
 ReactDOM.render(Element, Container)
 ```

 We have talked about most of the parts in our example but we have not yet looked at **ReactDOM**.
 This library enables React to interact with the DOM \(_Document Object Model_\) — put simply, it allows us to interact with the browser.
-Just as React itself, **ReactDOM** only contains a few top level API methods.
+Just like React itself, **ReactDOM** only contains a few top level API methods.
 We are going to concentrate on the `render()` method — the core of **ReactDOM** in the browser.

 Although the naming might suggest otherwise, **ReactDOM**'s internal `render()` method does not directly relate to its counterpart used in React components.
 Using it in this case, enables us to render a **React element**  onto a **"root node"**, meaning to display it on the screen.
 In our example, we render our `HelloWorld` component onto the `<div id="root"></div>`.
 It is important to understand that the root node is **not replaced**, but that the content is inserted **into the container**.

 **ReactDOM** enables us to actually see our component in the browser.
-The actual content that we can see is described in the `render()` method which contains a React element after the `return`.
+The content that we can see is described in the `render()` method, which contains a React element after the `return`.
 Calling `ReactDOM.render()` with the two parameters as shown above, will insert the **React** element into the given **container**.

 {% hint style="info" %}
 Calling the `ReactDOM.render()` function for the first time, any possibly existing content in the destination container is being replaced.
 With every subsequent call, React uses an internal comparison algorithm for best performance and to avoid re-rendering the entire application.